ilanman/Rpres_ML_2/index.md

 # Kmeans - notes
 <space>

+- There is no "correct" number of clusters
 - Choose initial K randomly
-  - can lead to poor centroids - local minimuum
+  - Can lead to poor centroids - local minimum
   - Run kmeans multiple times
 - Reduce the total SSE by increasing K
 - Increase the cluster with largest SSE
-- Decrease K and minimize SSE
 - Split up a cluster into other clusters
   - The centroid that is split will increase total SSE the least